go140point6/pli-node-info/pli-node-v2-jobtest.md

 A2.
 Node Fulfillment

-In deployed Oracle, pass your Node Address (found under Key Management) in format
+In deployed Oracle, pass your Node Address (found under Key Management) to 'setAuthorizedSenders' in format

 ```
 ["0x..."]